vitouphy/usl_dialogue_metric/README.md

 ## Pre-Trained Models
 Click [here](https://drive.google.com/file/d/1Kinwz0o473X_FVY6TmGAVRRGDXBo4CSO/view?usp=sharing) for link to the pre-trained weights of VUP, NUP, MLM metric trained on [DailyDialog](https://arxiv.org/abs/1710.03957) dataset.
 Download the weight and unzip the files into a directory.

+## Human Annotation Data
+[Here](https://drive.google.com/file/d/15eBr-q3r9mag78gKK_MwLMILtLf2gVtn/view?usp=sharing) is the data we use to evaluate our metrics.

 ## Usage